kebaldwi/DNAC-TEMPLATES/LABS/LAB-2-Wireless-Automation/module4-wlcprovisioning.md

 ## Summary

-At this point you will have successfully provisioned the **Wireless Controller** from **DNA Center**.
+At this point you will have successfully provisioned the **Wireless Controller** from **Catalyst Center**.
 During this lab we configured SSID's, Wireless Network Profiles, RF Profiles, FlexConnect VLANs and deployed the configuration.
 The next step is **Access Point** provisioning.

 > **Feedback:** If you found this repository please fill in comments and [**give feedback**](https://app.smartsheet.com/b/form/f75ce15c2053435283a025b1872257fe) on how it could be improved.